flairNLP/fundus/docs/how_to_contribute.md

 - `src/library/us/` for American publishers.

 For the Los Angeles Times, the correct location is `src/library/us/los_angeles_times.py` since they are an American publisher.
+If your publisher requires a new country section, please add it.

 #### 2. Parser Stub
 In the Python file from step 1, add an empty parser class inheriting from `BaseParser`.